 Museo del Vino

-On the first day of this Málaga itinerary, you were able to be cultured and refined while admiring the works of Pablo Picasso in the eponymous museum.
+On the first day during your time in Málaga, you were able to be cultured and refined while admiring the works of Pablo Picasso in the eponymous museum.
 Well, day two also includes a museum stop, but this one could be considered a lot more fun.

 The Museo del Vino is a small museum in Málaga’s old city and is completely dedicated to the history and processes of wine production in the Málaga province.
 Though Spain is one of the top producers of wine worldwide, most people are only familiar with vintages hailing from the La Rioja or Ribera del Duero regions and fail to realise that excellent wines are made throughout the country.